schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 # Advice on Building MPI codes

-- Always use the same MPI library to build all components of your codes (and the libraries they depend on)!
+- Always use the same MPI library and compilers, as much as possible, to build all components of your program, including the libraries they depend on!

 - Bad things could happen when you mix MPI versions/variants